afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 ## Exercises:

 1. **Processes**: The program will give a list of currently running processes.
 Names and Ids are printed.
 	1. Compare Ids and Names with your machine activity (task) manager program.
-Choose a process id from your computer that its termination is safe: like Whatsapp, emails, browser.
+Choose a process id from your computer that its termination is safe: like whatsapp, editors, browser.
 Check if the program terminates the given process completely.
 	2. Add a method to the program that gets the name of a process and prints the related id.
-	3. Implement a separate program, name it **ProcessCreation**, that executes our program, i.e. **Processes**.
-Check project **ProcessCreation**. **Note**: If you can’t locate the executable **Processes** file, you can run any other program instead (try to find the right one at home).
+2. **ProcessCreation**: Implement a program, that executes a command, like **ls**.
+Modify your program such that executes the result of **Processes** (previous exercise).

-2. **IPCNamedClient, IPCNamedServer**: Two projects are implemented to present how two programs can communicate using named pipes.
+3. **IPCNamedClient, IPCNamedServer**: Two projects are implemented to present how two programs can communicate using named pipes.
 **Note**: Client and server naming is not following strict definition of client-server roles, it is just oriented to have a peer to peer communication.
 	1. Read and analyse the programs for both client and server.
 What do you expect from the behaviour of these programs?
 	2. Run the server, run the client.
 Check the behaviour.